- About Us

 About the ELC Program

 Central to the ELC program is the holistic development of young children.
-We seek to provide opportunities every day for children to develop their sense of identity, social and emotional wellbeing, physical skills, cognitive and thinking capabilities, emergent literacy and numeracy understandings, and creative expression.
+Every day, we seek to provide opportunities for children to develop their sense of identity, social and emotional wellbeing, physical skills, cognitive and thinking capabilities, emergent literacy and numeracy understandings, and creative expression.
 Given the importance of social and emotional development in the early childhood years, as children increasingly learn about themselves and interacting with others, a strong emphasis is placed on social and emotional skills in the ELC.
-Daily interactions, targeted learning in the units of inquiry and the School's sequential Pastoral Care Program are important aspects of this.

 The IB Learner Profile also plays a central role in the ELC program.
-Using the Learner Profile, children are guided to consider and embody the attributes of positive and successful learners, these being: communicator, risk-taker, balanced, inquirer, knowledgeable, reflective, open-minded, principled, caring, and thinker.
+Using the Learner Profile, children are guided to consider and embody the attributes of positive and successful learners.
+These attributes are: communicator, risk-taker, balanced, inquirer, knowledgeable, reflective, open-minded, principled, caring, and thinker.

-Drawing from the Reggio Emilia philosophy which views the environment as the “third educator”, learning spaces within and outside the ELC are given careful consideration.
-Great attention has been given to the look and feel of the classrooms and other spaces within the centre.
+Drawing from the Reggio Emilia philosophy, which views the environment as the “third educator”, learning spaces within and outside the ELC are given careful consideration.
+The look and feel of the classrooms and other spaces within the centre have been carefully designed.
 Children are encouraged to interact with a variety of materials, textures and modes of expression – inside and outside – to provide a multi-sensory learning environment.

 Parent involvement in the ELC program is central to its success.
 Educators seek to develop strong links between home and school, and to develop the program in partnership with parents and families.
 Communication is fundamental in building these links.
-Home/school communication is facilitated through: morning “settling in” time, welcoming parents into the classrooms to engage with displays and learning experiences, individual diaries, class blogs, scheduled parent/teacher interviews, annual Student Led Conferences, portfolios, email and daily face to face contact.
+Home/School communication is facilitated through: morning “settling in” time, welcoming parents into the classrooms to engage with displays and learning experiences, class SeeSaw feeds of daily experiences, scheduled parent/teacher interviews, annual Student-Led Conferences, portfolios, email and daily face to face contact.